Teidesat/ADCS-embedded-software/README.md

 ## GNSS

-The Neo `6M` is use for tests purposes
+The `NEO 6M` GNSS module is use for testing purposes and is not the final

-Guide to connect NEO-6M GPS to arduino
+Guide to connect NEO 6M GPS to arduino
 [https://randomnerdtutorials.com/guide-to-neo-6m-gps-module-with-arduino]()

 ## Sun Sensor